MinghaoX/ResponderGame/README.md

 # ResponderGame
-This is project for EL6483 Real Time Embedded System.
+This is embedded system application based on STM32F4.